-White House Chief of Staff Kelly denies reports he called Trump an 'idiot'
+White House chief of staff denies reports he called Trump an 'idiot'

 "He never said that," Fuentes said.
 "I was in the meeting."

-The blistering report from NBC News details repeated instances in which Kelly insulted the president.
+The original blistering report from NBC News details repeated instances in which Kelly insulted the president.

 In one meeting, Kelly reportedly said, "He doesn't even understand what DACA is.
-He's an idiot."
-Kelly reportedly added, "We've got to save him from himself."
+He's an idiot," and allegedly added, "We've got to save him from himself."

-The NBC News report, citing four anonymous sources, also claims Kelly has boasted, "I'm the one saving the country" on several occasions, and damaged morale in the West Wing with disparaging comments about women being "more emotional than men."
+The NBC News story, which cites four anonymous sources, also claims Kelly boasted, "I'm the one saving the country" on several occasions, and damaged morale in the West Wing with disparaging comments about women being "more emotional than men."

 CNN also reported Monday that in what "appeared to be a moment of frustration," Kelly said he believed the president "was becoming unhinged."

-This comment came during a meeting with the Defense Secretary Jim Mattis, Chairman of the Joint Chiefs of Staff Joseph Dunford and senior National Security Council officials, according to CNN.
+This comment came during a meeting with Secretary of Defense James Mattis, Chairman of the Joint Chiefs of Staff Joseph Dunford and senior National Security Council officials, according to CNN.

-Trump took to Twitter Monday night to ardently rebuke the multiple reports, calling them "false stories" that used "only unnamed sources."
+Trump ardently rebuked the reports via Twitter Monday evening, calling them "false stories" that used "only unnamed sources."

 The Fake News is going crazy making up false stories and using only unnamed sources (who don’t exist).
 They are totally unhinged, and the great success of this Administration is making them do and say things that even they can’t believe they are saying.
 Truly bad people!— Donald J. Trump (@realDonaldTrump) April 30, 2018